-In December 2004, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 123 (Revised 2004), Share-Based Payment.
+In December 2004, the FASB issued SFAS No. 123 (Revised 2004), Share-Based Payment.
 The Statement requires that compensation cost relating to share-based payment transactions be recognized in financial statements and that this cost be measured based on the fair value of the equity or liability instruments issued.
 It does not specify a preference for a type of valuation model to be used to measure fair value.
 SFAS No. 123 (Revised 2004) covers a wide range of share-based compensation arrangements including share options, restricted share plans, performance-based awards, share appreciation rights, and employee share purchase plans.
 The Company will adopt SFAS No. 123 (Revised 2004) on September 1, 2005 and continues to evaluate the impact the adoption of the final standard will have on the Company's results of operations.
 See Note 11 for further information.